arcane-finance-defi/aleo-wallet-adapters/README.md

 and build your next big Aleo dApp!

 ## Supported Wallets

 -   Leo Wallet: An Aleo wallet adapter for Leo Wallet.
 -   Fox Wallet: An Aleo wallet adapter for Fox Wallet.
 -   Puzzle Wallet: An Aleo wallet adapter for Puzzle Wallet.
 -   Soter Wallet: An Aleo wallet adapter for Soter Wallet.
-- [Avail Wallet](https://avail.global): An Aleo wallet adapter for Avail Wallet.